aep-dev/aep.dev/aep/general/0008/aep.md

 ## Further reading

-A bulleted list of (usually) other AIPs, in the following format:
+A bulleted list of (usually) other AEPs, in the following format:

-- [AIP-1](./0001.md): AIP purpose and guidelines
+- [AEP-1](./0001.md): AEP purpose and guidelines

 ## Changelog